WeblateOrg/weblate/docs/admin/install.rst

 -----------------------

-After your configuration is ready, you can run :samp:`./manage.py migrate` to create the database structure.
+After your configuration is ready, you can run :samp:`weblate migrate` to create the database structure.
 Now you should be able to create translation projects using the admin interface.

-In case you want to run an installation non interactively, you can use :samp:`./manage.py migrate --noinput`, and then create an admin user using :djadmin:`createadmin` command.
+In case you want to run an installation non interactively, you can use :samp:`weblate migrate --noinput`, and then create an admin user using :djadmin:`createadmin` command.

 You should also log in to the admin interface (on ``/admin/`` URL) and adjust the